 Prevention Specialists should understand the federal Strategic Prevention Framework (SPF) and principles of public health prevention, such as universal, selective and indicated types of prevention programs.
 They must enjoy working in the community.

-Massachusetts Technical Assistance Partnership for Prevention (MassTAPP) provides specific information about competencies under the Prevention Framework.
+The Center for Strategic Prevention Support (CSPS) provides specific information about competencies under the Prevention Framework.

 The Community Tool Box's "The Strategic Prevention Framework" provides up-to-date details and resources.

 Requirements vary by job.

 Prevention Specialist Certification is available in Massachusetts through the Massachusetts Board of Substance Abuse Counselor Certification (MBSACC).

 For further information contact Jackie Cummins at (508) 842-8707, or go to CSPS'S Certified Prevention Specialist Requirements page.
 Institutions interested in providing courses should follow up with Jose Morales, Director of Prevention at the MA DPH Bureau of Substance Addiction Services.